gonzdn/DDD.NET.CORE/README.md

-# Net Core 5 Basic DDD Architecure with GraphQL
+# Net Core 5 Basic DDD Architecture with GraphQL

-Basic DDD structure with GraphQL to refer as a base proyect to understand better how this works.
+Basic DDD structure with GraphQL to refer as a base project to understand better how this works.

 ## Installation